-On this page, we'll provide regular updates on the latest Minecraft Legends news in the lead-up to the game's release.
+On this page, we'll provide regular updates on the latest Minecraft Legends news in the lead-up to launch.

 Minecraft Legends gameplay

 Minecraft Legends is a real-time action strategy game, so expect less chill sandboxy building and more defending your settlement from marauders.
-There will be some building elements in the mix (this is still Minecraft, after all), but don't expect it to take centre-stage in this game.
+Ed described it as "a colorful mix of RTS and building" after seeing a presentation at last year's Gamescom, and there will be some building elements in the mix (this is still Minecraft, after all), but don't expect it to take centre-stage in this game.

 This first look at the gameplay also includes some story cutscenes, which tells us that Minecraft Legends will have both a plotline and non-interactive sections where you get to know the characters a little.
 This isn't the first time that Minecraft has done something along those lines (Minecraft: Story Mode has been around for years, after all), but it's an interesting confirmation that Legends will be moving further away from the sandbox into something more concretely goal-oriented.